NicholasToon/AD-Configuration/README.md

 ![Image](

 To populate our users for the sake of experimentation, open up Windows PowerShell ISE as administrator on DC-1 under the user John_Admin.
-Create a new file and paste this [script](https://github.com/NicholasToon/Configuring-On-premises-Active-Directory-within-Azure-VMs/files/12896330/Code.txt) (I did not make this code, credit goes to [joshmadakor1](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1))  into the concole
+Create a new file and paste this [script](https://github.com/NicholasToon/Configuring-On-premises-Active-Directory-within-Azure-VMs/files/12896330/Code.txt) (I did not make this code, credit goes to [joshmadakor1](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1))  into the concole.